rohannair2022/PalChecker/README.md

 # About
-PalChecker is an interactive daily checker for tracking and maintining a good lifestyle to balance mental health.
-The project was created for thr IngeniumStem-2024 Hackathon.
+PalChecker is an interactive daily checker for tracking and maintaining a good lifestyle to balance mental health.
+The project was created for the IngeniumSTEM Summer 2024 Hackathon.

 # Sponsor Tech Used